PKUFlyingPig/MIT6.1600/docs/lab2.md

     and an 802.11b network has a theoretical maximum throughput of 11 megabits per second.
-    Roughly how long will an attacker have to wait to see two frames encrypted using the same IV?
+    Roughly how long will an attacker have to wait to see two frames encrypted using the same IV, assuming a busy network operating at maximum capacity?

     What information can an attacker learn when this occurs?